Skip to main content

 Common users of this licence include:

-You cannot get a scientific licence to use:
+You cannot get a scientific licence to use a non-standard transmitter, unless you have a permit.

 The Radiocommunications (Interpretation) Determination 2015 defines scientific licences.